 Responding to reviews on large platforms like Google and Facebook is difficult enough.
 But business owners have a lot of other websites to worry about.
 There are hundreds of different review sites on the Internet.

 Staying on top of customer reviews is important to manage brand perception and help your business rank higher on Google and other search engines.
 Here are some tools to help you respond quickly and effectively to every customer review.

 With so many reviews being posted about your business all around the Internet, it can be hard to keep track of all of them.
 Just paying attention to Google and Facebook is hard enough, but you also have to make sure you’re responding to reviews from the hundreds of smaller review sites where customers may be posting about your business.

 For negative reviews, it’s crucial to give customers a response as quickly as possible.
 If you wait too long, it might be too late, and the customer might have a bad opinion of your business that cannot be changed.
 However, if you do get to the customer in time, you can turn their negative experience into a positive one.
 That means you need to know the second a bad review is posted.

-Birdeye’s platform gives businesses automatic review notifications when reviews are posted.
+Birdeye’s online review management platform gives businesses automatic review notifications when reviews are posted.
 In your business’s dashboard, you can monitor more than 150 sites.
 You can choose the sites that are most important to you, then have the ability to respond automatically.
 You can also choose specific situations to get notifications.